janis-commerce/model/README.md

 </details>

 ## 🔑 Secrets

+> ⚠️ Deprecated: This configuration will no longer be supported starting from version 9.0.0. ⚠️

 The package will get the **secret** using the `JANIS_SERVICE_NAME` environment variable.
 If the **secret** is found, the result will be merged with the settings found in the *`janiscommercerc.json`* file or in the Client databases configuration.
 See [Database connection settings](#Database-connection-settings).